The World of Adventures

 The neighborhood anchor.
 The owner has been running it for thirty years.
 The prices are complicated.
 The sign has been wrong for a week.

 Something in the inventory doesn't add up.
-The Crew noticed.
+The Magpyes noticed.
 The grown-ups are still deciding what to order for lunch.

 Location 02